The Research Advisory Committee

 - assist with funding opportunities for research or outreach

-The Research Advisory Committee is co-ordinated by Research & Impact Manager, Dr Lorna Fenwick McLaren and our Chair, Dr Richard Twine.
-If you would like more information about becoming a member of the Committee, please contact Lorna with a brief biography and your research expertise/interests.
+The Research Advisory Committee is co-ordinated by Research Assistant, Alex Huntley, Research & Impact Manager, Dr Lorna Fenwick McLaren, and RAC Chair, Dr Richard Twine.
+If you would like more information about becoming a member of the Committee, please contact Alex with a brief biography and your research expertise/interests.
+Please note that members of the RAC are not volunteers for The Vegan Society and do not speak on The Vegan Society's behalf.

 Meet our Research Advisory Committee